MarynaShavlak/dev-interview-hub/README.md

 ----

-## Лінтинг
+## Linting

-У проєкті використовується eslint для перевірки typescript коду і stylelint для перевірки файлів зі стилями.

-Також для строгого контролю основних архітектурних принципів використовується власний eslint plugin *ms-production-project-plugin*, який містить 3 правила
-1) path-checker - забороняє використовувати абсолютні імпорти в рамках одного модуля
-2) layer-imports - перевіряє коректність використання шарів з точки зору FSD (наприклад widgets не можна використовувати в features і entities)
-3) public-api-imports - дозволяє імпорт з інших модулів тільки з public api. Має auto fix
+The project uses ESLint for checking TypeScript code and Stylelint for style files.

+Additionally, to strictly enforce core architectural principles, a custom ESLint plugin, <a href="https://www.npmjs.com/package/eslint-plugin-ms-production-project-plugin" target="_blank">ms-production-project-plugin</a>, is used.
+This plugin includes three key rules:
+1. **path-checker**: Prohibits the use of absolute imports within the same module._**Includes auto-fix functionality**_.
+2. **layer-imports**: Ensures proper layer usage according to the FSD architecture (e.g., widgets cannot be used in features or entities).
+3. **public-api-imports**: Allows imports from other modules only through their public API. _**Includes auto-fix functionality**_.

+Furthermore, the project includes another custom plugin, <a href="https://www.npmjs.com/package/eslint-plugin-toggle-features-rule-plugin" target="_blank">eslint-plugin-toggle-features-rule-plugin</a>, which supports feature flag management with the following two rules:
+1. **one-line-arrow-function**: Enforces one-line arrow functions for `on` and `off` options in the `toggleFeatures` helper to maintain clean and concise code.
+2. **component-jsx-props**: Ensures that only JSX elements are passed directly to the `on` and `off` props of the `ToggleFeaturesComponent`, preventing the use of variables and making feature flag removal easier.

+Both plugins help maintain the project's code quality and consistency, while also supporting the automated removal of feature flags.

-##### Запуск лінтерів
+##### Running Linters
-- `npm run lint:ts` - Перевірка ts файлів лінтером
+- `npm run lint:ts` - Lint TypeScript files
-- `npm run lint:ts:fix` - Виправлення ts файлів лінтером
+- `npm run lint:ts:fix` - Fix TypeScript linting issues
-- `npm run lint:scss` - Перевірка scss файлів style лінтером
+- `npm run lint:scss` - Lint SCSS files with Stylelint
-- `npm run lint:scss:fix` - Виправлення scss файлів style лінтером
+- `npm run lint:scss:fix` - Fix SCSS linting issues

 ----
 ## Storybook